parasitepool/para/docs/src/overview.md

 About Us
 --------
-Parasite is a Bitcoin-focused group of people that wish to infest every part of the stack with a pervasive ideology about privacy and freedom that is reminiscent of cypherpunk ideals.
+Parasite is a loose collective of Bitcoin-focused individuals who wish to infest every part of the stack with a pervasive ideology about privacy and freedom that is reminiscent of cypherpunk ideals.

 Developers
 ----------